 REI Bloomington

-$8-$22/day for basic snowshoes, $8/day for kids’ snowshoes.
+$30/day for adult snowshoes, $10/day for kids’ snowshoes.
 REI stores also have occasional classes about snowshoeing basics as well as guided day trips.
 Check their website for more information on day trips and rental options.

 River Bend Nature Center (Faribault)